danb0b/danb0b.github.io/content/work-journal/2023-08-08-servo-comparison.md

 If the servo doesn't work right, there is a learning gap.
 So, over the years, as I've hit the challenge of "how do you find cheap (and I mean _cheap_) rc servos that can survive for a week or even a semester, that behave nicely when you try to use 4-6 of them off the same low power microcontroller?"

 Tis is harder than it might seem.
-RC servo motors are incredibly complex systems, if you think about it.
-They include a housing, a transmission usually composed of multiple gear stages, a motor, feedback, and often a microcontroller or circuit-based control scheme to provide feedback.
+Even the cheapest RC servo motors are incredibly complex systems, if you think about it.
+They include a (plastic) housing, a (plastic) transmission usually composed of multiple gear stages, a motor, feedback, and often a microcontroller or circuit-based control scheme to provide feedback.
 And the cheapest servos are only a couple dollars a piece!

 Typical mechanical issues: